Last Updated: February 5, 2021

 The thing is:

 All those innovations in technology already exist in engineering labs and medical research centers.
 The moment they will become accessible to the public is right around the corner.
-In other words, no future technology, we’ll talk real time breakthroughs that already exist.
+In other words, no future technology, we’ll talk about real-time breakthroughs that already exist.

 When we hear the term tech breakthrough our minds go straight for topics like AI, computer sciences, or advances in engineering and transportation.
-That said, the list to top 10 technological advances of 2019 is surprisingly diverse.
+That said, the list of top 10 technological advances of 2021 is surprisingly diverse.
 Stay tuned.

-This year they invited none other but Bill Gates to be the curator of the 2019 breakthrough technologies of MIT.
+Two years ago they invited none other but Bill Gates to be the curator of the breakthrough technologies of MIT.

 And let me tell you in advance – the list is GREAT!